Thanksgiving is a yearly chance to reflect on our “Gratitude Quotient.” But some years this is clearly more difficult than others.

 - Maybe you went through some other difficult experience that has now given you a platform to help others.

 I’m also sad that although I’ve given lip service to Romans 8:28 for decades, God’s amazing promise there is still not rooted as deeply in my life as it should be.
-Paul had gone through incredible trials (2 Corinthians 11:22-28), yet he said, “We KNOW that all things work together for good to those who love God, to those who are the called according to His purpose.”
+Even though the apostle Paul had gone through incredible trials (2 Corinthians 11:22-28), he boldly declared, “We KNOW that all things work together for good to those who love God, to those who are the called according to His purpose.”

 As the truth of Romans 8:28 becomes more a part of my life, I hope to become more grateful all the time – not just in retrospect.
 I want to become increasingly aware that God is always working to “connect the dots” in my life, creating a masterpiece I could never have imagined during my times of adversity.